MushroomFleet/ComfyUI-Recovery/README.md

 The ComfyUI Recovery System automates the process of downloading, installing, and configuring ComfyUI.
 It handles creating symbolic links to your model storage and installing custom nodes from a repository list.
 This allows you to quickly recover from a system failure or create a clean installation with minimal effort.

+### How It Works

+The recovery system follows a carefully orchestrated workflow:

+1. **Download Management** - Downloads ComfyUI from GitHub or uses a cached copy (saves 1.7GB on subsequent runs)
+2. **Intelligent Extraction** - Extracts the archive with automatic path detection for different structures
+3. **First-Run Initialization** - Automatically launches ComfyUI to create the embedded Python environment
+4. **Smart Symlink Creation** - Links your model storage after initialization (prevents conflicts)
+5. **Custom Node Installation** - Installs nodes using the embedded Python environment

+All steps include comprehensive error handling with clear, actionable guidance if issues occur.

 ## ✨ Features

-- 🔄 Downloads ComfyUI Portable Windows release from GitHub
+- 🔄 **Automated Downloads** - Fetches ComfyUI Portable Windows release from GitHub
-- 💾 **Smart caching** - Reuses downloaded archives to save bandwidth and time
+- 💾 **Smart Caching** - Reuses downloaded archives to save bandwidth and time (1.7GB saved per run!)
-- 🔔 **Version detection** - Checks for and notifies you of new ComfyUI releases
+- 🔔 **Version Detection** - Automatically checks for and notifies you of new ComfyUI releases
-- 📦 Extracts the downloaded archive to a specified location
+- 📦 **Intelligent Extraction** - Handles different archive structures automatically
-- 🔗 Creates symbolic links between your model storage and the ComfyUI models directory
+- 🔍 **Flexible Path Detection** - Works with various ComfyUI installation directory structures
-- 🚀 **Automatic first-run initialization** - Sets up ComfyUI's embedded Python environment before installing custom nodes
+- 🚀 **Automatic First-Run Initialization** - Sets up ComfyUI's embedded Python environment before installing custom nodes
+- 🔗 **Smart Symlink Management** - Creates symbolic links to your model storage (after initialization to prevent conflicts)
-- 🛡️ **Privilege detection** - Provides clear guidance for Windows symbolic link permissions
+- 🛡️ **Privilege Detection** - Provides clear, actionable guidance for Windows symbolic link permissions
-- 🧩 Installs custom nodes from a configurable list of GitHub repositories
+- 🧩 **Custom Node Installation** - Installs nodes from a configurable list of GitHub repositories
-- ⚙️ Saves your configuration for easy reuse
+- ⚙️ **Configuration Persistence** - Saves your settings for easy reuse
-- 📋 Comprehensive logging of all operations
+- 📋 **Comprehensive Logging** - Detailed logs of all operations for troubleshooting
-- 🎯 Command-line interface with various options for customization
+- 🎯 **Flexible CLI** - Command-line interface with various options for customization

 ## 📋 Requirements